jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>    DEPLOY_HEROKU

-`✠ IF YOU WANT TO DEPLOY SILENT-SOBX-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`
+`IF YOU WANT TO DEPLOY SILENT-SOBX-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT`

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new-app?template=https://github.com/SILENTLOVER40/SILENT-SOBX-MD)